daggerhart/funding/README.md

 1. Visit Admin > Structure > Content Types > [your content type] > Manage Fields.
 2. Add a new field of type "Funding Yaml".
 3. Leave the default widget "Funding".
-4. On the "Manage Display" screen, choose between "Funding text box" or "Funding buttons".
+4. On the "Manage Display" screen, choose between "Funding Processor".
 5. Create a piece of content with the content type you set up.

 ### Configuration Instructions